-Code of Ethics and Discipline - A CPBD, regardless of affiliation, must agree to follow the principles of the Code of Ethics and Conduct.
-Disciplinary action resulting from violation of the Bylaws, Book of Rules and Code of Ethics may vary, and is dependent upon the severity of the infraction.
-Disciplinary action may range from loss of certification, fines, letters of reprimand, suspension, and probation or other such actions that might be deemed appropriate and reasonable.
-Download the Candidate Handbook to review the Code of Ethics and Discipline.
+A CPBD, regardless of association affiliation, must agree to follow the principles of the Code of Ethics and Conduct.
+Disciplinary action resulting from a violation of the Bylaws, Book of Rules and Code of Ethics may vary and is dependent upon the severity of the infraction.
+Punitive actions range from loss of certification, fines, reprimand, suspension, and probation or other such resolutions that might be deemed appropriate and reasonable.
+CLICK HERE to review the Code of Ethics and Conduct.